Tivoli gains a bigger boot for added practicality

 SsangYong is aware of its popularity with the UK tow-bar fraternity, so rest assured, the 1,500kg braked trailer capacity has been carried over from the Tivoli.

-With a considerably larger boot though you should be able to more comfortably pack your camping essentials, and, according to the marketing pictures, a surfboard, snowboard, or pair of folding bicycles.
+With a considerably larger boot, though, you should be able to comfortably pack your camping essentials, and, according to the marketing pictures, a surfboard, snowboard, or pair of folding bicycles.